eleahj/dsci_project/README.md

-# Classification Project
+# Recognizing Human Activities using Smartphones
-on Smartphone-Based Recognition of Human Activities and Postural Transitions Data Set
+## Classification on Smartphone-Based Recognition of Human Activities and Postural Transitions Dataset

 project creation date: Feb 22 2022